DrewUniversityCS/Volog/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat tip and thanks to anyone whose code was used